GEANT-DataPlaneProgramming/int-platforms/README.md

 This is P4 implementation of the In-band Network Telemetry.
 The P4 INT is deployed using testbed composed of three bmv2 switches running within Mininet virtual enviroment.
 The whole environment is provided basing on p4app solution (https://github.com/p4lang/p4app).

+The INT implementation and testing was done within the GÉANT Data Plane Programmibilty activity:
+* website will be published soon

 P4 INT
 ------

 This project contains a few flavors of INT implementation:
-- examples/int_onos.p4app - currently most tested version compatible with INT implementation contained in the ONOS network operating system.
+- int_versions/int_v0.4.p4app - currently most tested version of INT; it is compatible with INT implementation contained in the ONOS network operating system
-- examples/int.p4app - initial implementation of INT v1.5 (develepment suspended, not well tested)
+- int_versions/int_v1.5.p4app - initial implementation of INT v1.5 done accordingly very initial v2.0 specification  (develepment paused, not well tested)

+Future plans assumes an implementation of v1.0 and latest version 2.x of the INT specification.

 Additionally this repo contains also:
-- examples/twamp_reflector.p4app - TWAMP reflector implementation in P4 (not related to INT).
+- int_versions/twamp_reflector.p4app - TWAMP reflector implementation in P4 (not related to INT).

+All INT code use Apache 2.0 licence.

 p4app
 -----